Abandonment: How To Get Over It

 The unhealed soul wound of abandonment can also be the metaphysical cause of different types of physical diseases.
 One may subconsciously develop a disease at the physical level due to this unhealed wound.
 This happens in order to attract full attention and be cared for.

 How To Heal the Abandonment Wound on the Inner Level

 Healing the abandonment wound, just like all the other soul wounds, requires first our willingness to do this.
 I’ve outlined a few steps that can lead one to healing—I hope they will be helpful to you.

 Here are 3 steps to heal this wound, on the inner level:

 1. Pay attention to your inner dialogue.
-When this wound starts making itself known to our conscious mind, we may often engage in dialogue such as “People always leave”, “I’m unlovable and I’ll always be alone”, “I don’t deserve to be loved and cared for”, etc. Start questioning these thoughts – are they truly true?
+When this wound starts making itself known to our conscious mind, we may often engage in unhelpful self-talk.
+Dialogue such as “People always leave”, “I’m unlovable and I’ll always be alone”, “I don’t deserve to be loved and cared for”, etc. Start questioning these thoughts – are they truly true?
 Reflecting on your experiences and finding tangible proof that they aren’t true can lead to a profound change in the way you think about the people and situations that trigger this wound in you.